WebOrigami/docs/src/content/pattern/representations.md

 {{ approaches/object.js }}
 ```

 This approach has its own advantages.
 For one thing, the code is lot simpler.
-Being synchronous and working directly against memory, it will be much faster.
-Keeping the data together may make it easier to create, edit, and manage.
-On the downside, working directly in a JavaScript file is something only someone with some development experience would feel comfortable doing.
+Being synchronous and working directly against memory, it will also be much faster.
+In some cases, keeping the data together might make it easier to create, edit, and manage the data overall.
+On the downside, working directly in a JavaScript file is something only someone with development experience would feel comfortable doing.

 ## Markdown from a function

-If our markdown content is really this formulaic, we can write a JavaScript function to generate the markdown on demand:
+The particular markdown content here is so rigidly formulaic, we could write a JavaScript function to generate the markdown on demand:

 ```{{'js'}}
 // approaches/fn.js